Marc Dutroux: Judges

+Imprisonment

+Dutroux is serving his life sentence at the prison of Nivelles, Belgium.
+In July 2024, he was accused of accessing child pornography via a mobile phone.
+During a search of his cell, no cell phone was discovered; however, he did have four envelopes containing photographs of nude women and young girls.
+As of February 2026, the matter is still under investigation.

 Effects in Belgium

 The Dutroux case is so infamous that between 1996 and 1998 over a third of Belgians with the surname "Dutroux" applied for a surname change.

 Allegations of wider involvement

 Belief in a paedophile network which included high-ranking members of the Belgian establishment and a conspiracy to keep it hidden became widespread in Belgium.
 Press reports claimed that, prior to his removal, Connerotte was on the verge of publicly disclosing the names of high-level government officials who had been recognized on video-tapes.
 Connerotte had said that the businessman Michel Nihoul was the brains behind the child kidnapping operation, and would testify in the trial that there had been high-level murder plots to stop his investigation.
 Investigators also believed that Dutroux and Nihoul were planning on a long-distance prostitution trafficking network involving cars and the import of girls from Slovakia, though no evidence of this was ever uncovered.

 Dutroux and his fellow accused supported the conspiracy narrative.
 Michel Lelièvre, the accomplice of Marc Dutroux, said that the two girls, Lejeune and Russo, were kidnapped as an order by a third party.
 However, while under arrest, Lelièvre stopped cooperating with the authorities.
 He told police that he had been threatened and could not risk saying any more.
 Dutroux's lawyer, Xavier Magnée, said during the trial proceedings "I speak not only as a lawyer, but also as a citizen and father.
 He was not the only devil.
 Out of the 6000 hair samples that were found in the basement cellar where some of the victims were held, 25 "unknown" DNA profiles were discovered.
 There were people in that cellar that are not now accused."
 The prosecution never attempted to match those DNA profiles to people implicated in the case.

 Focus was also placed on the material wealth of Dutroux, who owned ten houses.
 He was in total worth 6 million Belgian francs (US$130,000).
 While he had all of this wealth in property he also received public assistance of $1,200 a month.
 Documents released by WikiLeaks show that large sums of money in different currencies arrived in Michelle Martin's bank account, and claimed to be linked in time to the disappearances of the abducted girls.
 Both the transfers and the value of the six properties that Dutroux owned suggested to investigators that he was financed by a larger paedophile and prostitution ring.
 The Flemish newspaper Nieuwsblad reported that he had committed health-insurance fund fraud, theft, insurance fraud and investments on the stock market and that these had contributed to his wealth.